aryelgois/yasql-php/README.md

 #### config file

-A YAML with a mapping of the following keys: (only `databases` is required)
+A YAML with a mapping of the following keys: (all are optional)

 - `databases`: sequence of files with YASQL database schemas.
 It can be a string or a mapping of the YASQL path and a post sql